dbrian/lolcat-ultra/README.md

 ## Performance

 We achive performance by moving work out of the hot path.
 At build time we precompute rainbow tables and ANSI sequences to avoid runtime formatting.
-At runtime we use fixed-point integer math (no floating point operations).
+At runtime we use fixed-point integer math in the hot path (no floating point operations per character).

 ## Building